-The amount of down payment required for your purchase of a childcare company or school is determined primarily by the following three factors:
+The amount of down payment required for your purchase of a childcare company or school is determined primarily by the following four factors:

 1. Your credit score.

 2. Your occupational background.

 3. Whether or not you’re buying real estate with the business.

 4. The type of financing and lender you choose to make the loan.

 First, your credit score in this market needs to be 700 or better.
 In some cases, your score can be in the high 600s as long as there is a good reason for it, but ideally you and any partners need to have scores that will average out around 700 or more.

 Second, your occupational background speaks to your strength as an owner or operator.
 This is certainly important to the bank looking to be repaid, but contrary to some public perception, it is not always necessary to have a background in education.
 I have seen buyers become wonderfully successful in our industry after careers in non-education sectors.